-• December 6: St. Nicholas Day.
+December 6: St. Nicholas Day

-- o Learn about this 3rd Century bishop at The St. Nicholas Center. - Have kids put their shoes/stockings by the fireplace/front door the night before.
-Fill them with chocolate coins, candy canes, fruit, nuts or other gifts. - o Make a homemade card to mail your own bishop, assuring him of your prayers. - As patron of bakers, honor St. Nicholas by starting your Christmas baking and in the spirit of the saint's hidden generosity, secretly deliver the goodies to neighbors. - As patron of children, honor St. Nick by asking the children's hospital if there is anything they need - toys, cozy stockings, or hospitality items for the families of sick kids. - o Recite 'Twas the Night Before Christmas.
+- Learn about this 3rd Century bishop at The St. Nicholas Center. - Have kids put their shoes/stockings by the fireplace/front door the night before.
+Fill them with chocolate coins, candy canes, fruit, nuts or other gifts. - Make a homemade card to mail your own bishop, assuring him of your prayers. - As patron of bakers, honor St. Nicholas by starting your Christmas baking and in the spirit of the saint's hidden generosity, secretly deliver the goodies to neighbors. - As patron of children, honor St. Nick by asking the children's hospital if there is anything they need toys, cozy stockings, or hospitality items for the families of sick kids. - Recite 'Twas the Night Before Christmas.
 Add a St. Nicholas prayer to mealtime grace.

-December 8: The Feast of the Immaculate Conception
+December 8: The feast of the Immaculate Conception

-- o Review this teaching of our faith and explain it to your kids. - Place an image of Mary on your dining table.
+- Review this teaching of our faith and explain it to your kids. - Clean your house together, reflecting on Mary's clean heart ready to receive Jesus. - Place an image of Mary on your dining table.
 Light a white candle as a symbol of her purity.
 Light as many of your family's Baptismal candles as you can find: a symbol of how God cleanses our souls in Baptism so we, too, can welcome Jesus with pure hearts. - Do an examination of conscience and act of contrition.
-Renew your commitment to living like Mary, with a heart open to the Holy Spirit and his promptings at all times. - o Clean your house together, reflecting on Mary's clean heart ready to receive Jesus. - Wear white and/or eat white food (white cake etc.) as a symbol of Mary's purity. - Learn the history of how the Immaculate Conception became patroness of the U.S.A., and pray a family rosary for our country.
+Renew your commitment to living like Mary, with a heart open to the Holy Spirit and his promptings at all times. - Clean your house together, reflecting on Mary's clean heart ready to receive Jesus. - Wear white and/or eat white food (white cake etc.) as a symbol of Mary's purity. - Learn the history of how the Immaculate Conception became patroness of the U.S.A., and pray a family rosary for our country.

-• December 12: Our Lady of Guadalupe
+December 12: Our lady of Guadalupe

 - Learn the story of Mary's apparition to St. Juan Diego in Mexico in the 16th century.
 This children's lesson includes an explanation of the symbolic imagery.
 Here is a coloring page.
 This 2 minute video shows people celebrating in Mexico City.
-Our Lady of Guadalupe is patroness of the Americas. - o Place an image of Our Lady of Guadalupe in a prominent place for the day. - Cook a Mexican meal together (such as tostadas and guacamole) or order take-out. - Ask someone with Mexican heritage how they celebrate this feast or how to pray the Hail Mary in Spanish.
-If you ARE Hispanic, share the richness of your traditions with
+Our Lady of Guadalupe is patroness of the Americas. - Place an image of Our Lady of Guadalupe in a prominent place for the day. - Cook a Mexican meal together (such as tostadas and guacamole) or order take-out. - Ask someone with Mexican heritage how they celebrate this feast or how to pray the Hail Mary in Spanish.
+If you ARE Hispanic, share the richness of your traditions with others.

-- others.
 Maybe drop off images of Our Lady of Guadalupe to neighbors.
 Include a small bag of Mexican treats, well-wishes, and a smile.
-Even non-Catholics won't refuse! - o For further adult reading, look at Science Sees What Mary Saw From Juan Diego's Tilma. - Look here for more ideas on how to celebrate.
+Even non-Catholics won't refuse! - For further adult reading, look at Science Sees What Mary Saw From Juan Diego's Tilma. - For more ideas on how to celebrate: though written for a Covid year, this list of 10 things to do at home is true to Mexican tradition; this creative post is a mom's take, very kid-friendly.

-• December 13: St. Lucy
+December 13: St. Lucy